 Remove hiding spots

 Snakes seek out yards that provide cover for both them and their prey.
 The easiest way to discourage snakes is to remove these hiding spots.
 Move any debris in which rodents might reside away from human-use areas.
 Trim shrubs and trees to create a space of at least 6 inches between the ground and the first branches.
-Keep grass short throughout the yard.
-The larger the mowed area, the lower the chance of having snakes near the house.
-Short grass also makes it easier to see a snake in your yard.

 The only way to absolutely keep snakes out is with fencing.
 Snake-proof fencing can be made by modifying a normal chain-link, picket, or split-rail fence.
 Attach 24-inch-high hardware cloth (1/4-inch weave) or aluminum flashing to the outside bottom of the fence.
 Bury the bottom of the hardware cloth or flashing 2 to 4 inches into the soil.
 Gates should have the same snake-proofing and be kept closed to be effective.